scp222thj/MalumMenu/README.md

 | v1.1.0 | 2023.7.12 & 2023.7.11 | [Download](https://github.com/scp222thj/MalumMenu/releases/download/v1.1.0/MalumMenu-1.1.0.zip) |
 | v1.0.0 | 2023.7.12 & 2023.7.11 | [Download](https://github.com/scp222thj/MalumMenu/releases/download/v1.0.0/MalumMenu-1.0.0.zip) |

 # ⬇️ Installation

 1. Download `MalumMenu-*.zip` from [here](https://github.com/scp222thj/MalumMenu/releases/latest)
 2. Extract the contents of the zip file and place them into your Among Us folder
-    - For Steam users, the Among Us folder can be found by right-clicking the game in their Library, clicking on `Manage`, and then clicking on `Browse local files`
+    - For Steam users, the Among Us folder can be found by right-clicking the game in their Library, clicking on `Manage`, and then clicking on `Browse local files`.
+    - For Epic Games users, the Among Us folder can be found by right-clicking in their library, clicking on `Manage`, and click on the little folder icon next to `Installation`.
+    - For Itch.io users, the Among Us folder can be found by opening the `C:\Games\Itch Games` folder.
-3. Start the game normally
+3. Start the game normally through the chosen launcher
     - The first launch will take a **MUCH** longer time than usual, so don't be alarmed if you have to wait a while
 4. Toggle the cheat menu on by pressing **DELETE** on your keyboard
 5. If the installation doesn't work, check out our [FAQ](#-im-having-issues-installing-malummenu)